Driving during the winter season can be very unpleasant, especially if you do not have a working heater in your car.

-Problems with the heating system are pretty common.
-In this article, we will discuss the most common reasons why you do not have any heat in your cabin.
+Unfortunately, problems with the heating system are quite common.
+In this article, we discuss the most common reasons why your car heater is blowing cold air.

 2. Malfunctioning Thermostat

 The thermostat is responsible for making sure that your car engine heats up quickly and holds a steady temperature once it is warm.